MJanuszek/MJanuszek/README.md

 :fire: My current goal is to gain more experience in programming

-:heart_on_fire: Trying to code every free moment I have

 :brain: Coders Lab JavaScript Developer course graduate 2023 :sparkles:

 :fountain_pen: Previously I was working as freelance content writer